-But economists are positive, China is the country that is reemerging better than any other from the crisis.
+But economists are positive, that China is the country that is reemerging better than any other from the crisis.
 It is esteemed a fast recovery of the wine market in the near future.

 The Rise of sparkling wine in China

-French Wine: the most known in China
+French Wine: the most famous in the Chinese market

-In the beginning, this wine was has a bad reputation, in fact, the Chinese bought it just because of its price; but recently, many Chilean brands have been good to give Chinese a new reason to buy it, which is the particular fruity flavor.
+In the beginning, this wine was has a bad reputation, in fact, the Chinese bought it just because of its price; but recently, many Chilean brands have been good to give the Chinese a new reason to buy it, which is the particular fruity flavor.